Send information from your speaker or display to your phone

 If you're not getting information on your phone, try the steps below:

-1. Make sure you've activated your Assistant.
+1. Make sure to activate your Assistant.

 3. Make sure your phone and speaker or display are signed into the same Google Account.